Local State Model

 #Readiness

-Project readiness is derived when tree, status, hydrate, or Agent Prep reads the Project Registry.
+Project readiness is derived when tree, status, doctor, hydrate, or Agent Prep reads the Project Registry.
 It is not stored in projects.

 Normalized states: